fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_5.md

-In this chapter, we looked at how easy it is to find and install plugins.
+In this lab, we looked at how easy it is to find and install plugins.
 We also have been shown some plugins that I use daily and find interesting.
 I hope this has given you a taste of what\'s possible in pytest, but please explore the vast number of plugins to see whether you